doulabglobal/vigia-incubanet-framework/vif/02-ecosystem-diagnostic.md

 ## **2.1 Purpose of the Diagnostic**

-The ecosystem diagnostic is the foundational step of the Vigía IncubaNet Framework (VIF).
+The ecosystem diagnostic is the foundational step of the Vigía Incubation Framework (VIF).
 Its purpose is to provide a **structured, evidence-based understanding** of a country’s innovation environment before designing any national incubator network.

 Using the principles of: